ROBERT SIEGEL, HOST:

 Tomorrow, President Obama is scheduled to unveil a much-anticipated plan to combat gun violence, but New York couldn't wait.

 GOVERNOR ANDREW CUOMO: We can strike back and we can defend ourselves, but we're going to do it intelligently.
-And we're going to put rules in place that actually protect innocent people in society.
+And we're going to put rules in place that actually protect innocent people and society.

 CORNISH: That voice was Governor Andrew Cuomo.
 He signed a bill into law this afternoon, making New York the first state to pass gun control measures since the mass shooting in Newtown, Connecticut.
 As NPR's Joel Rose reports, the legislation came together fast - a bit too fast for some.